 The right to FAPE includes students who have been suspended or expelled from school.
 20 U.S.C. § 1412(a)(1)(A).
-If a student with a disability is removed for more than 10 school days, members of the ARD committee must conduct a manifestation determination review to determine if:
+Members of the ARD committee must conduct a manifestation determination review within 10 school days of any decision to change the educational placement, including suspension, removal, or expulsion, of a student with a disability due to a violation of the student code of conduct to determine if:

 - The conduct in question was caused by, or had a direct and substantial relationship to, the child's disability; or - The conduct in question was the direct result of the local educational agency's failure to implement the IEP.
-20 U.S.C. § 1415(k)(1)(E).
+20 U.S.C. § 1415(k)(1)(E) and Tex.
+Educ.
+Code § 37.001(a)(4)(D)-(E).